SuperiorHugh/startup/README.md

 > - [x] Account login connected to database
 > - [x] Settings connected to database
 > - [x] Account creation connected to database
+> - [x] Disallowed settings usage if not logged in

 ## Web Socket Deliverable